jrsmile/hassio-libre/README.md

 # hassio-libre
-Custom Component for Home Assistant to support the Libre 3  GCM
+Custom Component for Home Assistant to support the Libre 3 CGM via LibreLinkUp (not working yet)